Formalities

 5. Birth/marriage certificate

 Your original birth certificate.
 If applicable, you will also need a notarised copy of your marriage certificate, and any divorce decree(s) or death certificate(s).
 These certificates must be in English or Dutch, or translated to one of these languages, and legalised by an approved notary (this international document is called an ‘apostille’).
 You can find more information about apostilles on the website of the Dutch Ministry of Foreign Affairs.
+On the website of Netherlands Worldwide you can find information about the legalisation of foreign documents for use in the Netherlands.

-6. Housing permit (if applicable)
+6. Housing permit (if applicable

 Certain neighbourhoods in Rotterdam require a housing permit (huisvestingsvergunning or HVV).
 This means that the tenant (in this case you) needs permission to live in a rental house in these areas.
 To apply for a housing permit from the Public Affairs office of the municipality, please make an appointment by calling (+31)10-2671625 (press 2 for an English-speaking officer).
-To find a full overview of the streets that require a housing permit, click here
+To find a full overview of the streets that require a housing permit, click here.

 Highly Skilled Migrant: one stop service